oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructures.html.markdown

 # Data Source: oci_database_cloud_exadata_infrastructures
 This data source provides the list of Cloud Exadata Infrastructures in Oracle Cloud Infrastructure Database service.

 Gets a list of the cloud Exadata infrastructure resources in the specified compartment.
-Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.
+Applies to Exadata Cloud Service instances and Autonomous AI Database on dedicated Exadata infrastructure only.

 ## Example Usage